 Home-country Physical Presence Requirement

 The two-year home-country foreign residency requires that J-1 students or scholars must return to their home country for a cumulative total of two years at the end of their program.
-This requirement applies to any J-1 students and scholars who are funded by either their government, or the U.S. government; has specialized knowledge or skills deemed necessary by their home country; or received graduate medical training.
+This requirement applies to any J-1 students and scholars who are funded by either their government, or the U.S. government; have specialized knowledge or skills deemed necessary by their home country; or received graduate medical training.

 All J-1 students and scholars (as well as their dependents) must have insurance in effect that covers them for sickness or accidents during the time of their exchange visitor program.
 For more information on coverages, visit the Exchange Visitor Program website.